Pakketeretet2/find_lost_packages/README.md

 provided by more than one package, pkgfile returns them all so you will have to decide for yourself which package(s) you do not want by manually removing them from the output file and rerunning pacman.

+The script assumes you have pkgfile and xargs installed.